Tips for Planning a Wedding in the New Year

 Booking the Venue

 This year more than most, it’s important to book sooner rather than later, with many postponed weddings in 2020 being pushed to 2021.
 Keep an open mind because your plans could get derailed.
 But don’t panic and instead talk with your wedding planner!
 They will help to iron out the details and make it possible to set a date that works best for you.
-They can also assist in getting wedding insurance to protect your investment from external events that may be out of your control.

 There are so many things to consider when planning your wedding that it can be easy to glaze over some of the smaller details.
 From invitations to dress alterations to picking out the wedding rings, every detail counts.
 So, in case you forgot about them, here’s a little reminder: